turquoiseowl/i18n/README.md

 - TranslateSvc_HttpContext - ITranslateSvc implementation based on an given HttpContext instance.
 - TranslateSvc_HttpContextCurrent - ITranslateSvc implementation based on the static HttpContext.Current instance (obtained at the time of calling the interface).

-### Build Notes

-The i18n project at present targets Visual Studio 2013 / .NET Framework 4 and requires the Visual Studio 2013 SDK libraries installed to build.

 ### Contributing

 There's lot of room for further enhancements and features to this library, and you are encouraged to fork it and